ivane/iTwitter/README.md

 #iTwitter

-iTwitter Simplified the twitter web design, make the twitter simple, clear and easy.
+iTwitter simplified the twitter interface, make the twitter simple, clear and easy.

 ##Features